softwarePupil/PIFTrack/README.md

 ## 📰 News

-📌 **June 2025**: The manuscript has been submitted to **IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.
-More details and models will be released upon acceptance.
+📌 **April 2025**: The manuscript has been submitted to **IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.
+- More details and models will be released upon acceptance.
 Stay tuned!
+- Some details of the PIDH, RFMP and SCM are shown in the TOD, MOT and Association.

 ---